kuangzijian/differnet/README.md

 # DifferNet
-This project is used for experiment to train and test models on variouse datasets.
+This project is used for experiment to train and test models on various datasets.
 The core function has been packaged as "[differnet-zerobox](https://github.com/zerobox-ai/pydiffernet)".
 Pleaser refer to the [readme](https://github.com/zerobox-ai/pydiffernet/blob/master/README.md) for how to use the package.

-If you need more information please reference to the official repository.
+If you need more information about DifferNet, please reference to the official repository.

 **Differnet Officical repository**
 The [official repository](https://github.com/marco-rudolph/differnet) to the WACV 2021 paper "[Same Same But DifferNet: Semi-Supervised Defect Detection with Normalizing Flows](